mzabani/codd/README.md

 # What is Codd?

-Codd is a CLI tool that applies plain SQL migrations atomically (when PostgreSQL allows it) and includes automatic schema equality checks that go from table columns' names and types, to table privileges up to row security policies, database encoding [and more](/docs/DATABASE-EQUALITY.md).
-No JSON, XML or YAML, just SQL.
+Codd is a CLI tool that applies plain SQL migrations atomically (when PostgreSQL allows it) and includes schema equality checks that practically ensure your development database's schema matches the database schema in every other environment, checking table columns' names, types, order, available functions, roles, table privileges, object ownership, row security policies, database encoding [and much more](/docs/DATABASE-EQUALITY.md).
-No writing code to ensure schemas in different environments are the same, that's done automatically.
+These schema equality checks happen automatically; you only need to write .sql files and `codd add migration-file.sql` them.
+No configuration files, JSON, or YAML; just 3 environment variables and .sql files and you can use codd.

 It's also meant to be really simple to use: codd reads SQL files from folders you choose and applies migrations in order.
 Any special features for these migrations are typically special top-level comments in those SQL files, but you won't need them most of the time.
 Setting your environment up to use codd from scratch [takes 15 minutes](#get-codd-up-and-running-in-15-minutes).

 In day to day usage, you will typically run `codd add new-migration.sql` and/or `codd up`, and very likely no other commands.

 Compared to other DB tools, codd aims for simplicity and strong automatic schema equality checks, meaning it doesn't have all the features other tools do.
 It also only supports PostgreSQL.

 Here you can see its main features in more detail: